netscaler/netscaler-k8s-ingress-controller/README.md

 An Ingress Controller is a controller that watches the Kubernetes API server for updates to the Ingress resource and reconfigures the Ingress load balancer accordingly.

-The Citrix Ingress Controller can be deployed either by directly using [yamls](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment) or by [helm charts](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts).
+The Citrix Ingress Controller can be deployed either by directly using [yamls](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/baremetal) or by [helm charts](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts).

+# **Citrix Ingress Controller Features**

+Features supported by Citrix Ingress Controller can be found [here](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment)

+# **Deployment Solutions**

+Citrix Ingress Controller can be deployed in many platforms. detailed information can be found [here](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment)

 # **Examples**